kosteh/cnt-doc/docs/team/index.md

 - Paul Schluck (Product Owner)
 - Hans Koster (Integration Specialist)
 - Erik Bijsterbosch (Datamanager)
-- To be recruited (Continuity Manager)
+- To be recruited (Continuity Manager) => mail us when you are interested in this position !

 ## Stakeholders
 ODR: